 Adjust the variables.
 See the math.
 Understand the model.

 You raised the right question on our last call: on the surface, spending $40K to generate $4,500 in revenue sounds like a broken model.
-You're right — if that's the whole story, it is.
+You're right.
+If that's the whole story, it is.
 This page is the rest of the story.
 What it shows is not month-6 profitability.
-What it shows is cost per acquisition compressing over time — the signal that tells an investor the unit economics are working and the model is worth backing at scale.
+What it shows is cost per acquisition compressing over time, the signal that tells an investor the unit economics are working and the model is worth backing at scale.

 Every number in this model counts one thing only: a pet owner who created an account, booked a slot, and physically showed up to the facility.
 Not a click.
 Not a form fill.
 Not a calendar hold.
 Showed up.
 That's the only metric that generates revenue, proves the model, and means anything to an investor.

-To drive early adoption, Pet Passport offers a $25 credit per showed-up booking in months 2 through 4 — capped at $1,000 total.
+To drive early adoption, Pet Passport offers a $25 credit per showed-up booking in months 2 through 4, capped at $1,000 total.
 This is absorbed by Pet Passport as a user acquisition cost.
 It is not charged to the facility and not visible to the pet owner as a fee.
 It exists to reduce friction for first-time users and prove the market will actually show up before we ask facilities to pay for leads.

 | Month | Ad Spend | Incentive | Total Out | Showed Up | Cumulative | Fac.
 Revenue | Net | CPA | Phase |